Last year was one for the records! So many people have been sick, lost jobs, businesses, homes, and lives. 2022 hopefully will be better.

 Cherish our own lives and take care of ourselves.
 Commit to understanding ourselves and others in order to make compassion and empathy a way of life.
 Put ourselves in the other person’s situation and think how differently, or more often than not, how similarly we would handle the same situation.

-Try to understand who we are
+Try to understand who you are

 Jesus taught, “Love your neighbor as yourself.”